parulbhatnagar/UrbanSenseAIPoC/README.md

 This project is configured for easy deployment on a static hosting service like Netlify, directly from your GitHub repository.

+### Critical Deployment Step: `netlify.toml`

+**This file is required to fix the "Page Not Found" error on Netlify.**

+This project is a Single Page Application (SPA).
+The `netlify.toml` file contains the redirect rules that tell Netlify to serve `index.html` for all routes, allowing the React app to handle routing.

+### Deployment Instructions

 1.  **Push to your GitHub Repository:**
-    Make sure your latest code is pushed to your main branch on GitHub.
+    Make sure your latest code, especially the `netlify.toml` file, is pushed to your main branch on GitHub.

 2.  **Deploy from Netlify:**
     - Go to [Netlify](https://www.netlify.com/) and sign up or log in.
     - Click "Add new site" -> "Import an existing project".
     - Connect to GitHub and authorize Netlify.
-    - Select your `UrbanSenseAI` repository.
+    - Select your `UrbanSenseAIPoC` repository.
-    - Netlify will detect it's a static site.
-You do not need a build command or publish directory.
-Just click "Deploy site".
+    - The deployment settings can be left blank because Netlify will read the configuration from `netlify.toml`.
+Click "Deploy site".
-    - Netlify will provide you with a live URL. **Remember to update the "Live Demo" link at the top of this README!**
+    - Netlify will provide you with a live URL.

 ## Installing as a PWA on Your Phone

 Once deployed, you can install UrbanSenseAI on your phone for the best experience.

-1. Open the live Netlify URL in the browser on your phone (Chrome for Android, Safari for iOS).
+1. Open the live Netlify URL (`https://dancing-bubblegum-d8856d.netlify.app/`) in the browser on your phone (Chrome for Android, Safari for iOS).
 2. Set your API key when prompted.
 3. Follow the on-screen prompt or browser menu option to **"Install App"** or **"Add to Home Screen"**.
 4. Launch the app from its new icon on your home screen.